Quantum computing: Noisy intermediate-scale quantum computing

-Quantum cryptography replaces conventional algorithms with computations based on quantum computing.
-In principle, quantum encryption would be impossible to decode even with a quantum computer.
-This advantage comes at a significant cost in terms of elaborate infrastructure, while effectively preventing legitimate decoding of messages by governmental security officials.

-Ongoing research in quantum and post-quantum cryptography has led to new algorithms for quantum key distribution, initial work on quantum random number generation and to some early technology demonstrations.

 Communication

-Quantum cryptography enables new ways to transmit data securely; for example, quantum key distribution uses entangled quantum states to establish secure cryptographic keys.
-When a sender and receiver exchange quantum states, they can guarantee that an adversary does not intercept the message, as any unauthorized eavesdropper would disturb the delicate quantum system and introduce a detectable change.
-With appropriate cryptographic protocols, the sender and receiver can thus establish shared private information resistant to eavesdropping.
+Quantum cryptography enables methods for secure data transmission; for example, quantum key distribution uses entangled quantum states to establish secure cryptographic keys.
+When a sender and receiver exchange quantum states, they can guarantee that an adversary does not intercept the message, as any eavesdropper would disturb the delicate quantum system and introduce a detectable change.
+With appropriate cryptographic protocols, the sender and receiver can privately share information resistant to eavesdropping.

 Modern fiber-optic cables can transmit quantum information over relatively short distances.
 Ongoing experimental research aims to develop more reliable hardware (such as quantum repeaters), hoping to scale this technology to long-distance quantum networks with end-to-end entanglement.
 Theoretically, this could enable novel technological applications, such as distributed quantum computing and enhanced quantum sensing.

+Quantum communication protocols

+Quantum teleportation is a protocol by which Alice can transmit the quantum state of a qubit to Bob using one shared entangled pair (e-bit) and two classical bits of communication.
+The state of Alice's qubit is not physically transmitted—instead, it is reconstructed at Bob's end through classically communicated measurement outcomes and local unitary corrections.
+This demonstrates that quantum communication requires both entanglement and classical communication; neither alone is sufficient.
+Teleportation cannot be used to transmit information faster than light because the classical bits must travel through normal channels.

+Superdense coding is the complementary protocol: using one shared e-bit and sending only one qubit, Alice can transmit two classical bits to Bob.
+This appears to violate Holevo's theorem—which states that a single qubit can carry at most one bit of classical information—but the shared entanglement circumvents this limit.
+Superdense coding thus demonstrates that entanglement can effectively double the classical information-carrying capacity of quantum communication.